Trains from Milan

 Tip: You can check the train formation, check car numbers & see in what order cars for different destinations are marshalled using www.vagonweb.cz.
 Change cs to English upper left, then click Train formations, scroll down to Austria & click nj.

-Tip: If you have a sleeping-car ticket and/or 1st class ticket for the onward train to Budapest you can use the ΦBB lounge in Vienna Hbf between trains, with complimentary refreshments & free WiFi.
+Tip: If you have a sleeping-car ticket and/or 1st class ticket for the onward train to Budapest you can use the ΦBB lounge at Vienna Hbf between trains, with complimentary refreshments & free WiFi.

 The Nightjet sleeper at Vienna